Invite friends and family to read the obituary and add memories.

 ElRue was a true example of Christlike service, giving generously of her time and many talents to her community and her faith.
 She loved the beauty of the outdoors, the quiet peace of a jigsaw puzzle, cats, and sharing music with her family.
 In a final act of comfort, she will be laid to rest with her favorite stuffed cat, Blackie.

-A Memorial Service will be held at 10:30 AM on April 11, at The Church of Jesus Christ of Latter-day Saints, 4450 S. Farm Road 141, in Springfield, Missouri.
-All are invited to join her Family at a reception immediately following the service to celebrate a life defined by fun, passion, and a heart dedicated to service.
-Those unable to attend in person may view the services online.
-The Link will be posted with her obituary at www.nicklemortuary.com.
+A Memorial Service was held at 10:30 AM on April 11, at The Church of Jesus Christ of Latter-day Saints, 4450 S. Farm Road 141, in Springfield, Missouri.

 In keeping with ElRue’s life of service and her passion for literacy, her family requests children’s books be donated in lieu of flowers.
 These will be gifted to a local nonprofit to help children discover the gift of reading, ensuring ElRue’s legacy of teaching continues to shine.